-If a treatment's cost estimate is \$400 or more, you should have the Dentist submit a pre-treatment plan to the Claims Office before the dental work begins.
-The Claims Office will send you a notice of what the plan will pay, then you will know what the treatment will cost you.
+If a treatment's cost estimate is \$400 or more, you should have the Dental office submit a pre-treatment plan to the Claims Office before the dental work begins.
+The Claims Office will send you notice of what the plan is estimated to pay, then you will know your estimated treatment will cost.